brohrer/dsmq/README.md

 1. In the second, run `src/dsmq/example_put_client.py`.
 1. In the third, run `src/dsmq/example_get_client.py`.

-Alternative, if you're on Linux just run `src/dsmq/demo_linux.py`.
+Alternatively, if you're on Linux just run `src/dsmq/demo_linux.py`.

 ## How it works

 ### Expected behavior and limitations

 - Many clients can read messages of the same topic.
-It is a one-to-many pulication model.
+It is a one-to-many publication model.

 - A client will not be able to read any of the messages that were put into a queue before it connected.